 The General Fund is the general operating fund of the District.
 All general tax revenues and other receipts that are not allocated by law or contractual agreement to some other fund are accounted for in this fund.
-From this fund are paid the general operating expenses not paid through other funds.
+The general operating expenses not paid through other funds are paid from this fund.
 This fund correlates with Fund 10 in the District's annual budget.